International

 xxxxxDistribution.

-This principle says that individuals should receive from an
+This principle says that individuals should receive from

-Through the distributional features of private property within
+marketplace.
+Through the distributional features of private

-automatically linked to participative justice, and incomes
+justice becomes automatically linked to participative justice,

-become linked to productive contributions.
+and incomes become linked to productive contributions.

 xxxxxHarmony.

-The principle of harmony detects failure in implementing the
+The principle of harmony detects failure in implementing

-principles of participation and distribution, and makes the
+the principles of participation and distribution, and makes

-corrections needed to restore a just and balanced economic
+the corrections needed to restore a just and balanced economic

 order for all.
 The principle is violated by unjust barriers